 Elderflower cordial is the perfect summer drink.
-These days you can buy a variety of elderflower cordials in the supermarket, but why not have a go at making your own with our homemade elderflower cordial recipe.
-Nothing beats the delicate, floral flavour of homemade elderflower cordial.
+These days you can buy a variety of elderflower cordials in the supermarket, but why not have a go at making your own with our elderflower cordial recipe?
+Nothing beats the delicate, floral flavour of elderflower cordial.
 Use it as a mixer for summer cocktails, or make a few bottles as edible gifts.

-Once you’ve made this gorgeously fragrant elderflower cordial with a hint of lemon, you can enjoy it with soda water or sparkling water.
+Once you’ve made this gorgeously fragrant elderflower cordial recipe, which has just a hint of lemon, you can enjoy it with soda water or sparkling water.
 Add ice cubes and cucumber slices to turn it into an easy mocktail.
-Add a dash to a gin and tonic or top with Champagne or Prosecco for a simple cocktail.
-Try our elderflower cordial instead of lemon in a drizzle cake, or in one of our elderflower recipes
+A dash of gin and some tonic, or a generous slosh of fizz, will transform it into a simple but moreish cocktail.

-Ready to make homemade elderflower cordial?
+Ready to make elderflower cordial?
 Just follow our simple recipe below.

 How to Make Elderflower Cordial

 50g (2oz) citric acid

 sterilised bottles and lids

 1. In a scrupulously clean pot, bring 850ml (1 ½ pt) water to a rapid boil.